colemanbroad/dl_cluster/README.md

 This way you can use matplotlib from the cluster!
 (Does this work with -X forwarding?
 I don't know.)
 Why do people use matplotlib anyways when working with images?
 I don't know.
 Just move the data to your local machine and do plotting there...

+## Organizing python scipts

+Datagen | Train | Predict

+There is only one objective way of optimally separating these concerns, and that is to make three separate scripts for these three separate tasks.
+Each script should be runnable by itself with no args from the command line, so that in 6 months when you forget what the hell it is supposed to do you can at least figure out if it's broken or not.
+This also makes it really easy to run in batch mode via `srun`.

+Naming examples:

+`fly_datagen.py`, `fly_train.py`, and `fly_predict.py`.

+Should be both importable with a main method and callable from the command line.

 ## Moving data to your local machine